16 Easy Baseball Fundraising Ideas for Youth Teams

 4. Collect donations on your website

 Did you know you can add a donation page to your team's website to increase donations?
-No fundraising platform fees or anything.
+No additional fundraising platform fees or anything!

 Give people an incentive to donate and explain why their support is important.
-Promote the online donation page and share team updates on Facebook, Instagram, and Twitter.
+Promote the online donation page and share team updates on Facebook and Instagram.

-Get local businesses to donate and highlight their partnership on your website.
+Get local businesses to donate and highlight their contributions on your website.
 Set up a page dedicated to donations and list all the ways people can support your baseball team.

 5. Ask for donations during registration

 Make it easy for people to donate when registering for a season or event.
-For example, include a section in your registration form requesting a donation like in the example below.
+Parents are already making a payment online so the barriers are much lower to contribute.

 6. Sell vendor space at games